-To power down the Auk 3E system from the web browser interface, select the Shutdown button.
-The Auk 3E LED will turn red, orange, and then green.
+To power down the Auk 0 system from the web browser interface, select the Shutdown button.
+You may also power down the system by holding down the white button on the case until the LED blinks red and green rapidly; upon witnessing this, release the white button.
+The Auk 0 LED will turn red, orange, and then green.
 At this point, green indicates it is safe to unplug power from the system.
+The Auk 0 User's Guide should be consulted for more detailed product information.